 - Florida ID card number

 After creating your account, you can make payment.
 The permit test costs

-Remember, you must be at least 14 years old and under 18 years old to take the permit test online.
+Remember, you must be at least 14 years and 6 months old and under 18 years old to take the permit test online.

 Step Two: Pass the Exam